ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 I was not particularly interested in a steel bike, actually I was far away of it.
 It was more out of curiosity that I wanted to know why someone would consider an *old school steel bike* as being top of the range, even compared to modern carbon bikes.

 The ride quality seemed to be impressive.
 Fast, direct, yet comfortable to be used as an endurance bike.
 The next thing to check was the geometry and that´s where the story started lifting off for me.
 [Fairlight](https://fairlightcycles.com) is a small bike brand based in London, founded by Dom Thomas and Jon Reid.
 All their bikes are designed around _[Proportional Geometry](https://fairlightcycles.com/proportional-geometry/)_, which means you can have each frame size in a _regular_ and a _tall_ option.
 That´s something I don´t see with other brands, even the big ones.
-The fact that Dom Thomas, the bike designer, is taking so much care about rider needs cannot be over-emphasized in my view. 🙌
+The fact that Dom Thomas, the bike designer, is taking so much care about rider needs cannot be over-emphasized in my view 🙌.^[The big manufacturers sometimes claim they are using different carbon layups for differently sized bikes of the same model to create the exact same ride behavior, no matter what frame size.
+Well, is there a way for you and me to verify that claim?
+How are the manufacturers going to verify?
+I think that´s difficult.]

-Their _tall_ frame option is for people with long legs and short torso, while the _regular_ is for people with short legs and long torso (or, regular legs and regular torso 😊).
+Fairlights _tall_ frame option is for people with long legs and short torso, while the _regular_ is for people with short legs and long torso (or, regular legs and regular torso 😊).
 I would say _regular_ reflects the typical road bike geometry.
 I fall into the _tall_ category, which means I have difficulties riding a standard road race bike.
 Only marathon geometries, with shorter top tubes and taller head tubes, work for me.
 And even then I have to tune the bike with 90mm stem instead of 100mm and using drop bars with a reach around 70 to 75mm.
 Everything else means I have less joy riding, not to mention marathons like the [Rhoen Marathon](https://www.rhoen-radmarathon.dehttps://www.rhoen-radmarathon.de), which is something I like doing on a road bike.

 Now, imagine how lucky I was to see that a _tall_ Fairlight frame would do that: shorten the top tube and extending the head tube while keeping excellent frame handling.
 As I wrote before: that was when I was getting hooked into Fairlight, though there are [some other bikes](/2021-08-05-bike-geos/) I find interesting for that very reason.